|

 The journey begins with spiritual defense.
 In ancient Chinese belief, evil spirits could only travel in straight lines.
 To protect the Emperor, entrances were guarded by “Spirit Walls” and dragon motifs to filter out bad energy.

-Intricate jade carving featuring a dragon pattern
+Ancient jade carving featuring detailed dragon patterns

 2. The Emperor Who Feared Death